scoconno/scoconno.github.io/metaphysics/relat/notes.md

 Presumably, ice is cold only because we experience it as cold.
 Another creature might experience it as hot, so it is hot for that creature.
 The properties 'hot' and 'cold' are not properties of the ice that it has in virtue of itself.
 It has these properties, if at all, only in virtue of someone or something experiencing it as hot or cold.
 It can even have both properties at the same time: it might be hot to you and cold to me.
 It has both properties, but it has them in relationship to different things or people.

-But, MM is not the innocent thesis that objects have **some** features only because they are experienced in certain ways.
-Distinguish what Gail Fine (1996, 213--214) Narrow from Broad Protagoreanism as follows:  Narrow MM is restricted to the “immediate present experience of the individual.”(179c) That is, it is restricted to our beliefs about what we sense with our five sense.
+But MM is not the innocent thesis that objects have **some** features only because they are experienced in certain ways.
+Distinguish between what Gail Fine (1996, 213--214) calls Narrow and Broad Protagoreanism as follows:  Narrow MM is restricted to the “immediate present experience of the individual.”(179c) That is, it is restricted to our beliefs about what we sense with our five sense.
 In contrast, Broad MM is not restricted.
 It applies to all beliefs, both perceptible and non-perceptible.
 Protagoras accepts the Broad view:

 > As each thing appears to me, so it is for me, and as it appears to you, so it is for you-you and I each being a man (152a).

 Notice that Protagoras uses 'appear' here.
 There are many things that we are aware of that we do not perceive.
 An argument can appear valid, a situation can appear dangerous, etc. Restricted to the senses we would not normally use the word ‘perceive’ to cover these cases.
 I do not smell the argument as valid.
 So, the claim that knowledge is perception should be taken somewhat loosely: Protagoras has not restricted the thesis to just that which is perceived through the senses.
 He means that if X appears F to me, then X **is** F, where the appearance can be through the senses, or some other means.

-How does MM (along with AF) show that knowledge is perception?
+How does MM show that knowledge is perception?
 Recall our two conditions for knowledge.
 The first said that knowledge must always be of what is.
-This means that knowledge is of, or directed towards, an entity haveing some property or other, e.g., I know that Socrates is ugly, I know that ice is cold, I know that the square is a figure.
-Of course, we can also know that an object exists, but that knowledge will consist in, and be dependent upon, knowing in what way it is determinate, i.e. there is no possibility of knowing that an entity exists without knowing that it is some other way or other.
+This means that knowledge is of, or directed towards, an entity having some property or other, e.g., I know that Socrates is ugly, I know that ice is cold, I know that the square is a figure.
+Of course, we can also know that an object exists, but that knowledge will consist in, and be dependent upon, knowing in what way it is determinate, i.e., there is no possibility of knowing that an entity exists without knowing that it is some other way or other.

 If MM is true, then perception obviously satisfies condition 1 for knowledge.
 If X appears F to me, then X is F. So, in proposing perception as a candidate for knowledge, they are suggesting that, and going on to inquire whether, we can perceive the determination of an object.

 Our second condition for knowledge states that knowledge must be unerring.
 It is unerring in the sense that possession of this power/capacity ensures that one can perform a function flawlessly.
 If I have 'knowledge', I always judge correctly the condition of whatever I know.
 Thus, in proposing perception as a candidate for knowledge, they are suggesting that this capacity is always unerring.
 If we perceive that objects have a certain determination, we cannot be wrong.
 That is, perception never goes wrong.

 Let's pause to consider how radical MM is.
 If MM is true, there are no non-subjective facts about reality.
 The nature of reality would, in effect, be determined by how it appears to us.
 If this is true, there can be no genuine disagreement about the nature of reality nor anyone with special authority over any aspect of reality.
-Since, for Protagoras, all men judge truly (170c) MM makes all men equal in expertise (169d).
+Since, for Protagoras, all men judge truly (170c), MM makes all men equal in expertise (169d).

 Consider a few odd implications suggested in the text:

 1. After Theodorus introduces Theaetetus to Socrates by pointing to their physical similarities, Socrates questions whether Theodorus has the expertise to evaluate their physical resemblance (145a).
 If MM is true, there are no experts, say artists, about physical resemblances.
 2. Theaetetus finds it obvious that if he and Socrates were both lyres and Theodorus claimed that they were both similarly tuned, that they should not take his word straightaway.
-Rather, they must first find out “if he were speaking with any expert knowledge of music.”(144e) They should only trust the judgment of an expert.
+Rather, they must first find out “if he were speaking with any expert knowledge of music”(144e).
+They should only trust the judgment of an expert.
 If MM is true, the musician is not better at judging the tuning of an instrument than a non-expert.
 3. According to Protagoras, there is no reason to favour the doctor’s judgment over his patient’s as to whether the patient will take a fever tomorrow.
 If MM is true, the doctor’s and the patient’s judgment about their prognosis are equivalent (178c).
 4. If MM is true, then the grower’s judgment is no more reliable than the musician as to whether a future wine will be dry or sweet.
-5. If MM is true, there are no mishearings and other misperceivings (157e).
+5. If MM is true, there are no mis-hearings and other mis-perceivings (157e).
 In a false perception, it may appear to a perceiver than x is F, but in fact x is not-F. If MM is true, such a phenomenon does not occur.
-Socrates explains:
-	 > “in these conditions we surely have false perceptions.
-Here it is far from being true that all things which appear to the individual also are.
-On the contrary, no one of the things which appear to him really is.”(158a).

 Theodorus sums up the consequences of MM as follows: “the chief point on which the theory [MM] is convicted of error”(179b) is that it has the consequence that no man is superior in knowledge to any other.